alexmstancu/simple-atm/README.md

 ```
 * there is a single @RestController called ATMController
 * "auth", "withdraw" and "deposit" are POST requests because they modify/create resources on the server, while the the "details" endpoints is a GET because it is a *read* operation.
-* exception handling is done outside of the controller, in the RestControllerExceptionHandler which is annotated with @ControllerAdvice and contains @ExceptionHandler methods that handle each of the custom exception thrown by services
+* exception handling is done outside of the controller, in the RestControllerExceptionHandler which is annotated with @ControllerAdvice and contains @ExceptionHandler methods that handle each of the custom exceptions thrown by services
 * there are two @Services, one for authentication and one for user account operations (account details, withdraw, deposit)
-* there is a single @Repository which both services access; normally, the authentication credentials should be in a different DB table than the user bank account data, but for simplicity, I am using a single table which have both kind of data.
+* there is a single @Repository which both services access; normally, the authentication credentials should be in a different DB table than the user bank account data, but for simplicity, I am using a single table which have both kinds of data.
-* the authentication mechanism is implemented by hand because I wanted it to be simple; spring offers complex stuff which was not easily applicable (at least to me, as a spring novice)
+* the authentication mechanism is implemented by hand because I wanted it to be simple
 * there is javadoc for the most interesting parts
-* unit testing (with mocking) only for the BasicUserAccountService class
+* unit testing (with mocking) only for the BasicUserAccountService class (other unit tests would be done in a similar way, testing all differnet inputs)
-* it does not mimic real life that well, because it is some sort of a mix between an ATM (client) and a bank API (server).
-Normally this is how I image a correct flow: the ATM is a client which the user is using to make requests to the bank API server.
+* it does not mimic real life very well, because it is some sort of a mix between an ATM (client) and a bank API (server).
+In the real world, this is how I image a correct flow: the ATM is a client which the human user is using to make operations which are translated by the ATM into requests to the bank API server.
 But in my app, the ATM is also the API server.
-* do check the console, log messages are printed for each of the beginning of operations, for the success or failure of them aswell.
+* log messages are printed for all operations, either successful or not, together with representative data that can help debugging